kirby-deprecated-plugins/kirby-component-kit/docs/component.md

 - If you delete a component, all the files that belong to it will be deleted as well.
 - No more jumping around to find the files you need to the thing you are creating.
 All you need is in the component folder.
+- A component can be completely independent from the content files.

 ## Simple example